Design Studio Sequencing

 How does the studio sequence affect me?

 Unless you are transferring in specific studio credit that is equivalent to First-Year Studios in the Design program, you will follow a four-year track to degree completion if you are admitted to the Design program.
-Completion of the Design program is also contingent on student performance and successful completion of the First-Year Checkpoint and Second-Year Full Review.
+Completion of the Design program is also contingent on student performance and successful completion of the Second-Year Review.

 Students who have completed coursework beyond the Design studio sequence prior to their admission to Design may have additional time throughout their studies to focus on coursework, connect with the Lawrence community, and/or engage professionally in their desired field!